w3f/Polkadot-wiki/docs/build-cumulus.md

 ### Cumulus Consensus

-Cumulus Consensus is a consensus engine for Substrate that follows a Polkadot Relay Chain (i.e., parachains).
+Cumulus Consensus is a a consensus engine for Substrate that follows a Polkadot Relay Chain (i.e., parachains).
 This will run a Polkadot node internally, and dictate to the client and synchronization algorithms which chain to follow, finalize, and treat as correct.